5 Elements of a Calm Space

 1. Quiet Colors

 The colors you choose for walls, furniture, rugs, and fabrics set the stage for a soothing space.
-Neutrals such as beige and gray are shoo-ins, but they aren't the only options.
+Neutrals such as white, beige, and gray are shoo-ins, but they aren't the only options.
 Blues and greens are calming, especially soft shades or those found in nature—sky, water, leaves.
 And don't discount dark colors.
 They may be dramatic, but they also make a room seem like a cocoon.
 Too much contrast can be jarring, so use caution when putting bright white with a dark color.

 2. Nods to Nature